MN DNR Weekly Report for Dec. 24, 2018

 CO Don Bozovsky (Hibbing) worked angling and trapping activity during the week and worked an angling trespass complaint.
 Enforcement action was taken on untagged snares.

 CO Matt Frericks (Virginia) started investigations on numerous trapping violations, including lynx zone violations.
 Few anglers were seen out on area lakes.
 Of the few anglers checked, Frericks recognized one.
 The angler previously had his angling license suspended and revoked for several years due to failure to appear and previous violations.
 Frericks and the angler spoke about his absence from the lake and the angler replied that he was never doing that again.

 CO Mark Fredin (Aurora) primarily worked angling around the station and on Lake Vermilion.
 Ice remains around 10 inches and its thickness has not increased at all during the week due to warm weather.
 Violations of not displaying shelter license or identification, unattended lines, and no license in possession where found.

-CO Sean Williams (Ely #1) reports that although a few additional inches of snow fell in the Ely area, there was still far too little for any regular activity on the local trails.
+District 6 - Two Harbors area CO Sean Williams (Ely #1) reports that although a few additional inches of snow fell in the Ely area, there was still far too little for any regular activity on the local trails.
 The fishing activity continued to be slow due to the generally slow bite.
 Most anglers checked were found to be just out enjoying the mild weather.